taciano-perez/studysmart/README.md

 attaching the **studysmart** PostgreSQL database), the app connects to that database instead.
 The SQLite file `studysmart.db` is only created when no external database URL is present.

-The application uses SQLite to store study hours.